infyramy/loyaltea/docs/02-LOYALTY-CARD-SPECIFICATIONS.md

-# LoyalTea - Complete Loyalty Card Type Specifications
+# LoyalTea Loyalty Card Specifications
+*Complete card types for Malaysian SME businesses*

-## 🎯 Overview: "The Simplest Loyalty Program"
+## 🎯 Overview

-**8 Card Types Available** - Business owners choose ONE type during setup **Single Configuration** - Each card type has simple, preset configurations **Universal QR System** - All card types work with the same QR scanning workflow
+**8 Card Types Available** - Business owners can create multiple campaigns with different card types **Campaign-Based System** - Each campaign = one loyalty card type with its own branding and rules
+**Universal QR System** - All card types work with the same QR scanning workflow **Malaysian Business Focus** - Examples and recommendations tailored for local market

 ---